Call for Submissions 2020

 1st prize: £300 with two runner-up prizes of £100.

-This award has been kindly sponsored by the Jersey branch of Soroptimists International.
+This award has been kindly sponsored by the Soroptimist International Jersey

-- Writers must be over 16 years old and a Channel Island resident, born in the Channel Islands or with a strong connection to the region.
+- Writers must be over 16 years old and either with a strong personal connection to the Channel Islands or with a script theme that relates to the region.

 - Scripts must be written in English, and must not exceed 17 pages.
 Industry standard software* is preferred but not essential.

 - All scripts must be original, no adaptations.
 By entering you are confirming that this script is your own intellectual property.

 - Entries must be original work that has not yet been performed or screened in public.